Lemons, Lavender, & Laundry

 Sooo… the other day I was outside, putting together a ladder shelf in my driveway.
 I thought I had thoroughly cleaned up after myself, but after a nice rainstorm, I found I had left a hammer sitting out.
 And you know what happens when you leave tools in the rain, right?
 Rust.
 I had seen this little trick for rust removal, and thought I’d give it a try.

-What You Need to Easily Remove Rust
+What You Need to Remove Rust From Tools

 Bottle of ketchup to be used to remove rust